survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

       new PurifyCSSPlugin({
         basePath: process.cwd(),
         // `paths` is used to point PurifyCSS to files not
         // visible to Webpack.
-You can pass glob patterns
+This expects glob patterns so
-        // to it.
+        // we adapt here.
-        paths: paths
+        paths: paths.map(path => `${path}/*`),
+        // Walk through only html files within node_modules.
+It
+        // picks up .js files by default!
+        resolveExtensions: ['.html']
       }),
     ]
   }